Surprise! Trump promised a big boost for black colleges—and now he's cutting them a raw deal.

 Advocates were further perplexed by Trump and questioned his commitment when he suggested in a statement in early May that special funding for black colleges could be unconstitutional.
 (After his comments drew a backlash, Trump expressed his "unwavering support" for HBCUs again in another statement.)

 According to HBCU advocates, the Trump administration's outreach has been spearheaded by senior communications aide Omarosa Manigault and Ja'Ron Smith, who leads urban renewal efforts on Trump's domestic policy team.
 Manigualt and Smith, who are Howard University graduates, did not respond to requests for comment.
+(Disclosure: I am a Howard graduate.)

 Early this year, HBCU advocacy groups jointly proposed a plan for federal funding to the Trump administration.
 They asked that two key Department of Education programs that support HBCUs be funded at $500 million, the maximum level permitted by Congress, and that the Trump administration commit to increasing for HBCUs the percentage of grants and contracts reserved for institutions of higher education in the federal budget.
-They argued passionately that HBCUs could play a key role in a Trump plan to create new opportunities for African Americans: The schools have an outsize impact, enrolling eight percent of all black college students in America and producing approximately 15 percent of those who earn bachelor's degrees.
-(The nation's approximately 100 HBCUs constitute three percent of the nation's colleges and universities.)
+They argued passionately that HBCUs could play a key role in a Trump plan to create new opportunities for African Americans: The schools have an outsize impact, enrolling 8 percent of all black college students in America and producing approximately 15 percent of those who earn bachelor's degrees.
+(The nation's approximately 100 HBCUs constitute 3 percent of the nation's colleges and universities.)
 The schools also graduate large numbers of first-generation college students; roughly 70 percent of the more than 290,000 students enrolled at HBCUs are low-income—more than twice the rate for college students nationally.
 Howard University is especially known for its many graduates who become lawyers, dentists, doctors, and engineers.

 Johnny Taylor, president of the Thurgood Marshall College Fund, says the news about Trump's budget hasn't been all bad—HBCUs were mostly insulated from a proposed 13 percent across-the-board cut hitting the Department of Education, which supplies the majority of federal funding to HCBUs.
 Even being able to retain that core funding under Trump "is something that our community should celebrate," Taylor says.

-But Kimbrough sees that as "moving the goal posts," especially after promise was in the air from the White House.
-He and Wilson told Mother Jones that the other cuts, including those to financial aid programs, could cost their schools six- or possibly even seven-figure sums in revenue, and would impact hundreds of their schools' students.
-"When you take away any money from any of the students that are on Pell Grants or coming from limited resource families, you are putting them closer and closer to going back home," Wilson said.
+But Kimbrough sees that as "moving the goal posts," especially after a promise was in the air from the White House.
+He and Wilson told Mother Jones that the other cuts, including those to financial aid programs, could cost their schools six- or possibly even seven-figure sums in revenue and would impact hundreds of their schools' students.
+"When you take away any money from any of the students that are on Pell Grants or coming from limited-resource families, you are putting them closer and closer to going back home," Wilson said.
 Even with as little as a few hundred dollars per semester—"those dollars actually mean the world for our students."

 For many HBCU families, "it's a sacrifice to get students to go to school," Kimbrough said.
 So even relatively small cuts in federal aid can be devastating for them.
 Morgan State already spends around 15 percent of its budget on financial aid—a larger percentage than any other college in Maryland, according to Wilson; the school simply can't afford to subsidize cuts to government aid for more students.